 Thyme isn’t as bad as some of the others on this list, as it *might* stimulate menstrual flow.
 Hence it’s not recommended.
 More studies are being done, but it’s better to be cautious.

 8) Fennel Oil

-Like basil oil, fennel oil contains estragole and can stimulate menstrual flow.
+Just like basil oil, fennel oil contains estragole and sometimes stimulates menstrual flow.

 9) Clove Oil

-Clove oil has been found to slow the clotting of blood in some cases.
-This, in turn, could cause more bleeding during birth, especially if you are using other blood medications.
+In some cases, clove oil has been shown to slow the clotting of blood.
+This could potentially cause more bleeding during birth, especially if you are using other blood medications, such as thinners.